CleverCloud/doc.clever-cloud.com/commons/addons/fs_buckets.md

 <div class="alert alert-hot-problems">
 <h5>Important note about target folder</h5>
 <p>
-The folder must not exists in your repository (or it needs to be empty).
+The folder must not exist in your repository (or it needs to be empty).
 Otherwise, the mount of your bucket will be ignored.
 </p>
 <p>
 You can mount the same bucket in different folders, but they will share the same